klmui/klmui2/about/index.md

 ### Introduction

-Hi there!
+Hi there 👋!
 My name is Kenny and I am currently a junior at The Univeristy of Wisconsin-Madison majoring in CS with certificates in both leadership and entrepreneurship.
-My intentions also include earning a degree in data science (B.S.), and studying abroad at the National University of Singapore next Spring!
+My intentions also include earning a degree in data science (B.S.), and studying abroad in the near future!
 My hobbies include late-night coding sessions with friends, giving back to my community, running, and traveling!
-If you want to work on any projects together, feel free to shoot me an email!
-I will try to respond within 24 hours.
+I love to meet new people, so feel free to shoot me an email!

 ### More About Me

 My passion for software development sparked after I competed in a hackathon for high school students.
 I believe my desire to learn and push the boundaries helped my team earn a top spot.
 Since then, my mission has been to explore the ways computer science and software development can be applied to various projects that advance our society.
 As I continue to expand my knowledge in CS, I am excited by the limitless possibilities for innovation.
-Currently, my top skills are in Java, Python, and web development.
+Currently, my top skills are in web development, Java, JavaScript, and Python.

 ### Coding Technologies I am Proficient or Familiar With